eclipse/gef-classic/README.md

 # Eclipse Graphical Editing Framework (GEF)

-This repository contains the code base of the [Eclipse Graphical Editing Framework (GEF)](http://www.eclipse.org/gef/) project's legacy components [Draw2d 3.x](https://www.eclipse.org/gef/draw2d/index.php), [GEF (MVC) 3.x](https://www.eclipse.org/gef/gef_mvc/index.php), and [Zest 1.x](https://www.eclipse.org/gef/zest/index.php), which are still maintained but will not be developed further.
-The code base of the current GEF production components is located in the [eclipse/gef](https://github.com/eclipse/gef) repository instead.
+This repository contains the code base of the [Eclipse Graphical Editing Framework (GEF)](http://www.eclipse.org/gef/) project's classiic components [Draw2d 3.x](https://www.eclipse.org/gef/draw2d/index.php), [GEF (MVC) 3.x](https://www.eclipse.org/gef/gef_mvc/index.php), and [Zest 1.x](https://www.eclipse.org/gef/zest/index.php).
+The code base of the GEF components implemented in JavaFX is located in the [eclipse/gef](https://github.com/eclipse/gef) repository instead.

 ## Getting started with the framework components ([adopters](https://www.eclipse.org/projects/dev_process/#2_3_3_Adopters))
 In order to develop graphical applications with GEF-Legacy, you should first set up a proper development environment.
 The following sections shortly lay out how to set up an Eclipse IDE for this purpose.
 They conclude with running our deployed and undeployed examples to confirm everything is set up properly.